meetric1/sdk_screenspace_shaders/README.md

 Such custom shaders can be packed into maps or downloaded by servers, and it works on both Windows and Linux.

-This shader happens to work by a complete coincidence.
-A leftover shader variable for the Orange Box on Xbox 360 (`$x360appchooser 1`) allows color writes to be enabled on the shader, making this possible (normally this shader wouldn't render anything).

-This has only been tested on Team Fortress 2, but it should also work for Counter Strike Source, Day of Defeat Source, Half Life 2 Deathmatch and Portal 1.
+This has only been extensively tested on Team Fortress 2 and Counter-Strike: Source, but it should also work for Day of Defeat Source, Half Life 2 etc.

-Left 4 Dead 2 and Portal 2 have an extended version of this shader (which also supports setting a custom vertex shader) but this has not been researched.
+Left 4 Dead 2 and Portal 2 have an extended version of this shader which also supports setting a custom vertex shader.
+Setting up a custom vertex shader has not been researched yet.

+To allow the shader to work on anything that isn't a screen overlay, the `$x360appchooser 1` variable must be set (enables vertex transformations).
+Unfortunately, in L4D2 and Portal 2 this variable does not exist, therefore vertices are not transformed by the view projection matrix.
+This could be workarounded by defining a custom vertex shader.

 # Usage
 This repository contains everything required to compile shaders, you do not need to download anything else.